ucrparlay/Pkd-tree/README.md

-# Pkd-tree: a parallel $k$d-tree with batch update
+# Pkd-tree: a parallel kd-tree with batch update

 Pkd-tree is a library of $k$d-tree that: